jearle/resume/Resume.md

 + Built a cell line lineage tracker for the robotics department.

 ## Software Consulting
+__JavaScript, Python, PHP, Node.js, AngularJS, Django, Express, Mocha, Stylus, Jade, Browserify, Gulp, Chai, Live-Reload, WordPress__

 ### People Tools (07/2014 - Present)

++ Building a web site with traditional pages, but the content is pulled from a JSON feed, dynamically updating the URL and page.

 ### High5Games (03/2014 - Present)

++ Building a structured API for filtering, sorting, and searching their game data.

++ Built a dynamic API driven web UI for filtering, sorting and searching their game data.
+The state of the application is persisted within the URL, for easy sharing of search results.

++ Built a framework for serving up ads on their casino pages.

 ### Philosophy IB (06/2013 - 09/2013)